Holy Guts

 Popular

-In La Petite Mort, Lyllie Rouvière invites an accordion to dance.
+In La Petite Mort, collective exhibition, Lyllie Rouvière invites an accordion to dance.
 These two bodies meet through breath, sound and weight.
 A sensual dialogue ensues, in which emotions tumble and emerge.
 This meticulous attention to vibratory dynamics questions the relationship between the animate and the inanimate.

-Conception: Lyllie Rouvière
+Conception and performance: Lyllie Rouvière

 Costume: Anastasios Kelp

-La Petite Mort, collective exhibition with Camile Batteux, Nicola Bergamaschi, Danni Chen, Natalia Drabik, Ella Fleck, Andrea Marcellier, Maomi Meindl, Emma Papworth, Moritz Riesenbeck, Lyllie Rouvière, Haiqing Wang and Julian Westermann.
-Curated by Faustine Pallez-Beachamp,
+Collective exhibition with: Camile Batteux, Nicola Bergamaschi, Danni Chen, Natalia Drabik, Ella Fleck, Andrea Marcellier, Maomi Meindl, Emma Papworth, Moritz Riesenbeck, Haiqing Wang and Julian Westermann.

 Photos: Amin Yousefi